simianarmy/outdoors/src/entries/olympics-coast.md

 Olympic peninsula to make a hike that I had wanted to do for a few years.
 Hike is from Rialto Beach in La Push north to Sand Point at the northern edge of the park.

+Hike involves a lot of careful stepping on slippery rocks or navigating around trees.
+There are some headlands that require climbing with the help of rope ladders.
+Rugged beauty, solitude, the Pacific ocean!

 The hike requires shuttling about 60 miles.
 I was unable to secure a van due to the holiday, so decided to shuttle by bike.
 Probably not the best